top of page

 About

-The International Westfjords Piano Festival presents world-class piano recitals in the beautiful Northwest region of Iceland.
-Each year invited musicians will produce an exciting program with a unique artistic vision and give masterclasses to the students in the community culminating in a student concert.
-In our 2nd edition, concerts and activities will be held at the Vesturbyggð region, in Patreksfjörður and Tálknafjörður.
+The International Westfjords Piano Festival presents world-class piano recitals in the beautiful Westfjords region of Northwest Iceland.
+Each year invited musicians will produce an exciting program with a unique artistic vision and give masterclasses and workshops to the students in the community.
+In our 3rd edition held in August 2024, the artist concerts will be held in Hólmavík and Patreksfjörður before culminating at Harpa for Menningarnótt (Culture Night) in Reykjavík, one of the largest annual cultural events in Iceland.

-This year's inaugural Festival is gratefully funded and sponsored by Uppbyggingarsjóði Vestfjarða, Rannís Music Fund, Eyrarrósin, Listamannalaun (Artist’s Salary Fund), Vesturbyggð Menningar og Ferðamálaráð, Lionsklúbbur Patreksfjarðar, Vestur Restaurant, and Verslunin Albína.
+Westfjords Piano Festival is gratefully funded and sponsored by Uppbyggingarsjóði Vestfjarða, Tónlistarsjóður, Eyrarrósin, Listamannalaun (Artist’s Salary Fund), Vesturbyggð Menningar og Ferðamálaráð, Lionsklúbbur Patreksfjarðar, and Vestur Restaurant.

 DSC_1027.jpg